Robotic Surgery by Dr. Iraniha

 There have been a handful of major innovations that have truly lead to fundamental changes in the way surgery has been performed.
 The laparoscopic and robotic surgery are two more recent developments that have profoundly influenced the way many operations are done.
 In order to understand their importance, they must be contrasted with traditional “open” surgery.

 “Open” abdominal surgery is accomplished by making an incision through the abdominal wall that is large enough to provide the surgeon with a direct three dimensional view of the operative site, the ability to feel the structures being operated on, and unrestricted access to the patient’s anatomy so the surgeon can use his/her hands to accurately position and use a wide array of surgical instruments inside the patient to perform a wide variety of complex and challenging surgeries.
-Prior to 1989, the open surgery was essentially the only surgical approach available for performing abdominal operations.
+Prior to 1989, the open surgery was essentially the only surgical approach available for performing abdominal hernia operations.
 However, large incision in the abdominal wall causes more trauma which translates to more post-operative pain, longer hospital stay, slower recovery and return to regular activity and more post-operative complications including wound complications and adhesion formation.

-In laparoscopic approach, the rigid scope and instruments are entered the abdominal cavity through multiple small incisions to visualize and perform the surgical procedures.
+In laparoscopic approach, the rigid scope and instruments are entered the abdominal cavity through multiple small incisions to visualize and perform the robotic surgery procedures.
 This technique eliminates the necessity for large incision and therefore decreases the abdominal wall trauma which translates to less post-operative pain, less hospital stay, faster recovery and return to work and less wound complications and adhesion formation.
-There are limitations for laparoscopic surgery.
+There are limitations for laparoscopic robotic surgery.
 The video image is 2-dimentional, the instrument are rigid and un-wristed and the surgeon’s hands are now located outside of the patient where there is no longer the natural touch and feel of the tissue associated with open surgery.

 Over the last two decades the advance laparoscopic surgeons have been able to overcome these limitations and perform even very complex surgical procedures with laparoscopic technique.
 However, an approach was needed to restore to the surgeon the capabilities of open surgery while maintaining the patient benefits of laparoscopic surgery.